vlang/v-analyzer/README.md

 ### Windows

-The install.vsh file is downloaded to the current directory and stored there temporarily.
+The `install.vsh` file is downloaded to the current directory and stored there temporarily.
-So make sure that there is no file with this name or that it is safe when it is overwritten or deleted.
+If there is another file with this name, make sure it is safe when it is overwritten/deleted.

 #### Powershell